insight-icon/icon-analytics-airflow-docker/README.md

 - Nginx

 1. Install docker and docker-compose.
-2. At the root of this repo, clone or fork [icon-etl-airflow](https://github.com/insight-icon/icon-etl-airflow) and rename the directory `dags`.
+2. To pull in dags, you have two options, creating a local dags folder with the DAGs or using git-sync and configuring the remote repo.
+Both options are viable but it is recommended to store the dags in it's own repository, ie

 ```bash
 git clone https://github.com/insight-icon/icon-etl-airflow dags
 ```

+3. You will need an S3 bucket and credentials to to read and write to that bucket.
+If using ec2, it is advised to use an instance profile with appropriate permissions or you can use API keys and populate them in the .env file.

-3. At the root of this repo, run:
+4. At the root of this repo, run:
 ```bash
 docker-compose up -d
 ```

 Navigate to `localhost` in your browser and you should find airflow running after about 30 seconds.

+5. Modify the `variables.json` file with appropriate values.
+Then, inside the airflow console, go to `Admin` -> `Variables` and load the variables.json file with the `Choose File` option.

 To run with more advanced / indevelopment options, modify the `docker-compose.*.override.yml` or include it in the `docker-compose` call.